YottaDB/YDBDoc/ProgrammersGuide/devcycle.rst

 Once you use the ZEDIT or ZLINK commands, $ZSOURCE can contain a partial file specification.
 The partial file specification can be a directory path (full or relative), a file name, and a file extension.
 You can set $ZSOURCE with an M SET command.
 A ZLINK without an argument is equivalent to ZLINK $ZSOURCE.

-For additional information on $ZSOURCE and $ZROUTINES, refer to `Chapter 8: “Intrinsic Special Variables” <./isv.html>`_.
+For additional information on $ZSOURCE and $ZROUTINES, refer to `Chapter 8: "Intrinsic Special Variables" <./isv.html>`_.

 Example: